-Usually called Dinosaur Shrimp or Tadpole Shrimp, they have seen dinosaurs and giant mammals become extinct.
-Yet they continued and today live in bodies of freshwater and eventually became our pets.
+Triops eggs hatch into Triops australiensis.
+Otherwise known as Dinosaur Shrimp or Tadpole Shrimp, this species has seen dinosaurs and giant mammals become extinct.
+Yet, today live in bodies of freshwater and eventually have become our pets.
 Their ability to withstand the test of time is the reason why people call them “living fossils.”
 And you can easily take part in ensuring that they are here to stay for good by being an owner of a prehistoric pet.

 Aside from the fact that they are the oldest creatures in existence, a Triops appearance is something that intrigues many.
 They have three eyes as a result of an evolutionary process.
 Like most creatures, Tadpole Shrimp use two eyes to search for food and stay away from predators.
 The third eye is on top of its head and is used to detect light.
 As a matter of fact, having three eyes is the reason why they have such a name.
 “Triops” loosely translates to “three eyes” in the Greek language.